 - 3. A login screen appears. - 4.
 Type in the username and password.
-The default username and password is - 5.
+The default username and password is admin. - 5.
 Click Enter or OK button, the management Web page appears.

-After logging in, you can see the information of the switch as below.
+After logging in, you will see the general information of the switch including its OID, MAC address, kernel version, and software version.